branovuk/Week-4-assignment/README.md

 ###Introduction

-This repository contains my work for the course project for the course "Getting and Cleaning data", part of the Data Science Specialization.
+This repository contains my work for the course project  "Getting and Cleaning data", part of the Data Science Specialization.

 ### About the files
 The dataset being used is: [Human Activity Recognition Using Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)